dini-ag-kim/holding-ontology/holding.md

     holding:exemplar a owl:ObjectProperty ;
         rdfs:label "has exemplar"@en ;
-        rdfs:comment "Relates a document to an item that is an exemplar of the document.
-This property is similar to frbr:exemplar but does not refer to the class frbr:Manifestation."@en ;
+        rdfs:comment "Relates a document to an item that is an exemplar of the document."@en ;
         rdfs:domain holding:Document ;
         rdfs:range holding:Item ;
+        rdfs:seeAlso frbr:exemplar ;
         owl:inverseOf holding:exemplarOf .

 ## exemplarOf